NEW FOR 2016

 Aspire II will look to engage with up to 90 young people on the ground, across our local South London boroughs, and pledges to get a percentage of those youngsters into sustainable employment.

 Key to the project is an intensive 12-week programme that will see young people receive training in a range of subjects and learn useful ‘life tools’ that are applicable to the workplace.
-The Palace Foundation team will be on hand with wrap around support and mentoring, which will provide pathways in to coaching and youth work.
+The Palace for Life Foundation team will be on hand with wrap around support and mentoring, which will provide pathways in to coaching and youth work.

 The intention is that this will also open the door to other work experience opportunities and apprenticeships, in employment sectors such as business, retail, construction or administration, as the participants develop an interest for what job prospects excite them the most.